-Here’s my video, from The Hitting Vault, that covers a couple of great examples of batter’s box routine.
+Here’s our video, from The Hitting Vault, that covers a couple of great examples of batter’s box routine.

 There are a lot of benefits to having a routine in the box.
 It can help hitter’s stay focused, yet relaxed and present in each pitch and each AB.
 It helps hitters stay comfortable in some otherwise uncomfortable situations as well.

-The routine is a normal part of life according to future baseball Hall of Famer Nomar Garciaparra.
+The routine is a normal part of life according to Red Sox great, Nomar Garciaparra.

 University of Oregon All-American, Alexa Peterson has been doing it so long she considers it more of a habit than a special routine.
 Routines can be broken.
 Habits are hard to break.
 Peterson has to do it, or the at-bat doesn’t feel right.
 “What I do is clean out the box,” Peterson said.
 “I dig my spot with the right foot.
 Then wipe it with the left.”